markysoft/aire-panda/README.md

 - Ensuring the implementation is extendable to support future requirements
 - Unit and integration tests

-Handling special characters seemed important as there are legal repurcussions to incorrectly holding personal data.
+Handling special characters seemed important as there are legal repercussions to incorrectly holding personal data.
 It's straight forward to implement, so a quick win to build trust with a client.